 The University of Toronto medical school is one of the most prestigious medical schools in Canada and the world.
-The program is divided between two campuses, the historic St. George campus downtown Toronto and the modern Mississauga campus.
+The program is divided between two campuses, the historic St. George campus in downtown Toronto and the modern Mississauga campus.
 In this blog, you will learn UofT medical school statistics and eligibility, available programs, selection factors, and tips for how to get accepted!

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-13 min read
+10 min read

 Mission Statement Available Programs Academic Curriculum Application Timeline Admissions Statistics and Eligibility Recommended Courses Tuition Costs Funding Opportunities Selection Factors Interview Format Acceptance and Waitlist Information Contact Information FAQs